oracle-livelabs/partner-solutions/FreeformSeries1/introduction/introduction.md

 This workshop and its constituent labs assume you have:
 * Understanding of Oracle Enterprise Performance Management (EPM)
 * EPM Enterprise Cloud subscription
-* Basic understanding of Essbase
+* Basic knowledge about EPM Cloud platform

 ## Learn More